nostr-wine/filter-relay/README.md

 1. Go to https://nostr.wine and sign up for the paid relay by entering your pubkey and paying the invoice.
 You ***MUST*** be a paid nostr.wine member to access filter.nostr.wine.
 2. Once admitted, add wss://nostr.wine to your relays.
 This relay is seperate and does not share events with the filter relay.
-3. Next, add wss://filter.nostr.wine/REPLACE_WITH_YOUR_NPUB?broadcast=true to your relays (broadcast paremeter is optional and defaults to false)
+3. Next, add wss://filter.nostr.wine/REPLACE_WITH_YOUR_NPUB?broadcast=true to your relays (broadcast parameter is optional and defaults to false)
 4. You can optionally add the global=all parameter.
 See [New Global Views](#new-global-views) for further details.
 4. You're done!
 Play around with adding/removing various public relays to find your ideal global feed.